bk138/multivnc/README.md

 * Listen mode (Reverse VNC).
 Via tabs it's possible to listen for and serve multiple incoming connections.
 * Record and replay of user input macros.
+* Optional “Multi-Sync Input” mode (View menu) to forward keyboard/mouse events from the active tab to all open connections.
 * Under X11, seamless control of the remote side by moving pointer over the (default upper) screen edge.
 Borrows heavily from x2vnc by Fredrik Hübinette <hubbe@hubbe.net>, which in turn was based on